soheil555/tinyman-mobile-sdk/README.md

 - Numeric values that aren't likely to have a value more than 64 bit have an`int` type.
 - Numeric Values like Balance that may have a large value have a `string` type and during mathmatical calculations, they will be converted to `*big.Int` or `*big.Float` type.
-- For methods that return a map( like `FetchExcessAmounts` method ), there is a method that ends with `Str` ( like `FetchExcessAmountsStr` ) that return JSON string of the map.
+- For methods that return a map( like `FetchExcessAmounts` method ), there is a method that ends with `Str` ( like `FetchExcessAmountsStr` ) that return JSON String of the map.
 - Struct fields that are not supported by go-mobile are unexported and there is a getter method for each one of them in the form of `GetFieldName`